Cycling South Africa: the complete guide and itinerary (40k words!)

 Last updated:

-a list of major cycling events in SA and our complete bicycle touring itinerary from Cape Town to Swaziland
+Cycle Touring South Africa, a complete guide to organizing your bike trip.
+A list of major cycling events in SA and our complete bicycle touring itinerary from Cape Town to Swaziland

 If you ended up here that must be because the idea of cycling South Africa crossed your mind, and let me tell you straight away, it’s a very good idea.
 Whether what you are looking for is a long-distance bicycle tour, a short bike trip, or participating in one of the many road cycling or Mountain Bike events in South Africa, this guide hopes to help you turn this idea into reality.

-Cape Town is a beautiful modern city deserving to be visited, some services in the country (especially supermarkets and guesthouses) meet the first-world standards, but it is enough to leave the cities to get into traditional villages and great diversity, old cultural traditions are still living and you can find them if you look hard.
+Cape Town is a beautiful modern city deserving to be visited, some services in the country (especially supermarkets and guesthouses) meet first-world standards, but it is enough to leave the cities to get into traditional villages and great diversity, old cultural traditions are still living and you can find them if you look hard.
 Furthermore, among African countries, South Africa is the one that offers safaris at more reasonable costs.

-South Africa though, is sadly known for the regime of racial segregation, apartheid, officially ended a quarter of a century ago but which left obvious consequences in society and many issues, one above all that of the land, still unresolved.
+South Africa though, is sadly known for the regime of racial segregation, and apartheid, which officially ended a quarter of a century ago but which left obvious consequences in society and many issues, one above all that of the land, still unresolved.

 The average income gap between rich and poor is among the highest in the world (several studies give it the 1st place), thus making the crime rate figures scary.
 Understanding the unicity of the South African past and present history is definitely part of the trip, and one of the most interesting, at least for us.

 Apart from political issues, South Africa is a wonderful country, one of the most beautiful we’ve visited.
-From Cape Town with its Table Mountains and beautiful coastline, we started pedaling east across mountains, desertic landscapes and countryside to reach the incredible Kingdom of Lesotho before returning to the sea in Durban.
+From Cape Town with its Table Mountains and beautiful coastline, we started pedaling east across mountains, desertic landscapes, and countryside to reach the incredible Kingdom of Lesotho before returning to the sea in Durban.

 In this article, we hope to provide useful information about the costs of a bike trip in South Africa, where to sleep, what to eat, and much more.

-You will also find our bicycle touring itinerary complete with GPX track to download.
+You will also find our bicycle touring itinerary complete with a GPX track to download.
 Each section of the itinerary links to another article where we describe that portion of the route in detail and again present a route map and a downloadable GPX track.

 This series of articles amounts to a total of above 40 thousand words, probably the most detailed info about cycling in South Africa to be found online.

-Ours is a journey by bicycle but the info reported here can be used by anyone regardless his/her chosen means of transport.
+Ours is a journey by bicycle but the info reported here can be used by anyone regardless of his/her chosen means of transport.
 You can rent a car or travel by local minibus or hitchhike and still enjoy this route and info.

 Check Also